This post may contain Affiliate Links. Read my full disclosure for more info

 Hit the undo button to undo any changes made.
 If you undo too many times, hit the redo to bring back your edits.

-This option tells your Cricut Machine what type of project you are creating and what tool you will be using.
-If you have a Cricut Maker, you will see the options: Cut, Draw, Score, Engrave, Deboss, Wave, Perf.
-If you have a Cricut Explore, you will only have the Cut, Draw and Score options.
+This option menu tells your Cricut Machine what type of project you are creating and what tool you will be using.
+If you have a Cricut Explore or Joy, you won’t have all of these options.

-Cut – When you use the cut option, your machine will cut the design on your screen when you press “make it”.
-This is the default setting unless you upload a PNG or JPEG to Design Center.
+Basic Cut – When you select Basic Cut, your machine will cut the design on your screen when you press “make it”.
+This is the default setting unless you upload a PNG or JPEG to Design Space.
 The Materials Color option will also be available for you to use.
 For each color vinyl you plan to use, you will need to use the same colors here.
 In the example below, everything that is black will cut on the same vinyl and everything purple will cut together.

 When you need to move your full design, you can select all of your design parts by clicking select all.
 If all of your design parts are not selected, then only those selected will move with you.
 The select all feature makes it easy to select everything.

-Align Right – All items selected will align to the right together based on the design that is ruthest to the right.
+- Align Right – All items selected will align to the right together based on the design that is furthest to the right.

 To use the distribute feature, you have to have at least 3 items selected.
 This will distribute your items that are selected evenly.
 It can be very time consuming to try to evenly distribute the items yourself so this is a great feature.